 Coffee Industry and Immigration

 In 1727 coffee came to Brazil.
 Originally cultivated in Belém, it arrived in Rio de Janeiro and then expanded to São Paulo.
-In the state, the coffee industry consolidated its position as one of the main exports of Brazil from the 19th century to the first decades of the 20th century.
-Because of the growth of the coffee production, the city began to grow as well.
+In the state of São Paulo, the coffee industry consolidated its position as one of Brazil’s main exports, from the 19th century to the first decades of the 20th century.
+Due to the growing demand and increased coffee production, the city also began to grow.

-The coffee industry was responsible for the first railways of São Paulo.
-It also brought around 4 millions immigrants from Europe (particularly Italians, Germans and Greeks) and a great number of Japanese, Arab, Chinese and Korean people.
-By the time the coffee industry began to lose its power, the city was already full of immigrants and had branched out into producing other things.
+The coffee industry was responsible for the first railways in São Paulo.
+It also brought around 4 million immigrants from Europe (particularly Italians, Germans and Greeks) and a great number of Japanese, Arab, Chinese and Korean people.
+By the time the coffee industry had begun to lose power, the city was already full of immigrants and had branched out into producing many other things.

-São Paulo’s City Hall developed an itinerary that allows you to understand the social, economical and cultural changes that the money from the coffee brought to the city.
-These are some of the places included in that itinerary:
+São Paulo’s City Hall has developed an itinerary that allows you to understand the social, economical and cultural changes that the money from the coffee brought to the city.
+These are some of the places included in this itinerary: